RangerKoc/megadrive-reset-mod/README.md

 ## Megadrive Reset Mod
-Is a mod for SEGA Megadrive/Genesis with in-game reset and region switching (language and 50/60 Hz framerate) functions based on Arduino compatible boards.
+In-Game Reset mod with region switching feature (language and 50/60 Hz framerate) for SEGA Megadrive/Genesis.
+Based on Arduino compatible boards.
+Arduino Pro Mini (ATmega328 or ATmega168) is recommended.

 ### Features
 - In-game reset using player one controller: